 Below are some of the still unanswered questions about Australopithecus anamensis that may be answered with future discoveries:

 - Is Au. anamensis a separate species from Au. afarensis?
-Many scientists think the fossil material of Au. anamensis and Au. afarensis represents a single lineage that evolved through time.
+Many scientists think the fossil material of Au. anamensis and Au. afarensis represents a single lineage that evolved through time, although the 2019 announcement of the MRD Au. anamensis cranium indicated temporal overlap between these two species.

 - Is Au. amanensis a direct descendant of the 4.4 million year old species Ardipithecus ramidus?